Acid reflux signs you shouldn’t ignore—plus ways to feel better

 Acid reflux is manageable once the factors that are contributing to the condition are identified.
 Here are five ways you can address common sources of reflux and start feeling better:

-• Elevate the head of your bed.
+Elevate the head of your bed.
 By keeping your head above your stomach, you can reduce the amount of acid that reaches the lower esophagus.
-Methods include lifting the bedframe itself or inserting a foam wedge under your mattress to raise your head 6 to 10 inches.
+Methods include inserting a foam wedge under your mattress to raise your head 6 to 10 inches or lifting the bedframe itself.
 Merely stacking pillows won’t provide the support you need.

-• Tweak your habits.
+Tweak your lifestyle habits.
 If you smoke, quit.
 If you drink, decrease your intake.
 Both nicotine and alcohol can relax the lower esophageal sphincter, the muscular ring that prevents acid from flowing backwards from the stomach up into the esophagus.
+This can allow acidic fluids to creep into your esophagus.

 The bottom line: Acid reflux is often completely benign, but it’s important to see your HCP if your symptoms are persistent or severe.
 Over time, untreated GERD can lead to more serious health issues.